ihmeuw/pseudopeople/docs/source/input_data/index.rst

 pseudopeople leverages the power of the `Vivarium
 <https://vivarium.readthedocs.io/en/latest/>`_ microsimulation platform to
-imitate real, publicly accessible data about the US population.
+incorporate real, publicly accessible data about the US population.
 The input data for pseudopeople is the output of a Vivarium simulation and must be in a specific format for the :ref:`dataset generation functions
 <dataset_generation_functions>` to work.
 There are currently three collections